 While regular hoovering is effective, sometimes it takes something a little stronger to remove the tough, hardened dirt that’s become embedded into the carpet’s fibres.

 Your carpets may look clean, but you’d be surprised at what a professional carpet cleaning machine can do.
 Consider getting your carpets cleaned professionally once a year.
 The small investment will save you from paying for a new carpet down the line.
-You can find out more about our carpet cleaning services here.
+You can find out more about our carpet cleaning services in Sheffield.

 5. Move furniture around every now and again